-The Vice President for Academic Affairs will determine whether or not the faculty member's total teaching assignment is in reasonable compliance with the guidelines above.
-However, limited exceptions may be approved in certain circumstances.
+The Provost will determine whether or not the faculty member's total teaching assignment is in reasonable compliance with the guidelines above.
+Limited exceptions may be approved in certain circumstances.

-Whenever a part-time faculty member teaches in programs that follow the traditional academic calendar and also in programs that do not, it is the responsibility of the faculty member to disclose the number of hours and programs in which he/she is teaching for Fontbonne to the person responsible for hiring.
-For such a teaching assignment to be valid, the approval of the Vice President for Academic Affairs is required.
+Whenever a part-time faculty member teaches in more than one academic department, it is the responsibility of the faculty member to disclose the number of hours and programs in which he/she is teaching for Fontbonne to the person responsible for hiring.